🧠 Java Memory Management

 JVM Memory Management

-• Heap = Big cupboard shared by everyone β€” stores all objects
+• Heap = Big cupboard shared by everyone β€” stores all objects (think of it as a party hall where objects come and go).

-• Stack = Small desk each person (thread) uses β€” stores local variables and method info
+• Stack = Small desk each person (thread) uses β€” stores local variables and method info (like a stack of plates, last in first out).

-• Method Area = Library β€” stores blueprints (class info, static data)
+• Method Area = Library β€” stores blueprints (class info, static data).

-• PC Register = Pointer showing what you're currently doing
+• PC Register = Pointer showing what you're currently doing.

-• Native Stack = A side tool area if you call C/C++ functions
+• Native Stack = A side tool area if you call C/C++ functions.

 πŸ“¦ Java Memory Areas (Explained Simply)